-- According to the National Network of Career Nursing Assistants, America is home to more than 4.5 million occupational caregivers.
+- According to a Paraprofessional Healthcare Institute (PHI) 2020 report, America is home to about 4.5 million occupational caregivers.

 - The Occupational Outlook Handbook (OOH) says that in 2018, over 1.5 million caregivers were nursing assistants.

 - Direct-care aides (such as nurse aides and home health aides) are estimated to provide as much as 70 to 80 percent of all hands-on, non-volunteer, long-term care services within the U.S., according to a 2019 report by the National Center for Health Statistics.

 - The National Center for Health Statistics report also notes that nurse aides and assistants make up most of the nursing staff in many of the nation's long-term care facilities—almost 65 percent in nursing homes and over 83 percent in residential care communities.